carpentries-incubator/SDC-BIDS-fMRI/_episodes/06-apply-a-parcellation.md

 ![Yeo Thick 7](../fig/thick_7.png){:class="img-responsive"}
 ![Yeo Thick 17](../fig/thick_17.png){:class="img-responsive"}

+You'll notice that the colour bar on the right shows the number of labels in each atlas and which colour corresponds to which network

 The 7 and 17 network parcellations correspond to the two most stable clustering solutions from the algorithm used by the authors.
 The thin/thick designation refer to how strict the voxel inclusion is (thick might include white matter/CSF, thin might exclude some regions of grey matter due to partial voluming effects).

 For simplicity we'll use the thick_7 variation which includes the following networks: